McGill-ECSE321-Winter2025/project-group-7/README.md

 $ psql --version
 psql (PostgreSQL) 17.2
 ```
-**This project uses java 21**

-Furthermore the app requires a database.
-Create a database using
+This project uses java 21.
+Furthermore the app requires a database. **Create a database** using:
 ```SQL
 psql --username postgres
 Password for user postgres:
 postgres=# CREATE DATABASE board_game_sharing_system
 ```
-*Note that the password for the user postgres is ecse321*

-*Details of database configuration can be found in the app.properties file*
+*Note that the password for the user postgres is ecse321.
+Details of database configuration can be found in the app.properties file*

-**I forgot how to build the project.**
+**Steps to build the project:**

-No worries, we got you covered.

 ```bash
 ## . is project-group7